byterubpay/byterub-site/_i18n/de/resources/user-guides/restore_from_keys.md

 Then run the wallet command:

-`./monero-wallet-cli --generate-from-keys New_Wallet_Name.abc`
+`./byterub-wallet-cli --generate-from-keys New_Wallet_Name.abc`

 Next, you'll be asked for the Address, the spendkey, the viewkey, and finally the new password for the re-generated wallet.

 Running this with the correct parameters will re-generate your wallet files for you and allow you to set a new password.

-If you run into any trouble, running `./monero-wallet-cli --help` will show you the options available to you at wallet startup.
+If you run into any trouble, running `./byterub-wallet-cli --help` will show you the options available to you at wallet startup.
 Once you're inside your wallet, running the `help` command will list the help for the commands available to you within the wallet.

 #### GUI

-Launch `monero-wallet-gui`.
+Launch `byterub-wallet-gui`.
 If this is the first time you launched it go to the next step, otherwise click `Cancel`:

 ![cancel opening](png/restore_from_keys/cancel-opening.png)